Frequently asked questions

 • social media training.

-Please book a call and I can answer any questions you may have.
+Please book a call and I can take you through the different services I offer.

 Day-to-day social media management starts at £400 per platform per month.
 These charges are benchmarked against standard industry rates.